Nadareyn/minecraft-ssh/README.md

 ### Ports
 - Port `22` for ssh access.
 We strongly recommend to expose another port on internet network.
 22 should be used by docker server itself.
-- Port `25565` in tcp/udp for parpermc
+- Port `25565` in tcp/udp for minecraft

 ### Volumes
 We strongly recommend to mount the following volumes: